RN-to-BSN Bachelor of Science

 This course will ensure the student has completed a number of requirements necessary before starting NUR 4945C Nursing Capstone in the student's final semester of the program.
 This is a zero credit, pass/fail course to assist the student in preparing for the last course prior to graduation, in which they will demonstrate achievement of program learning outcomes.

-The Nursing Capstone is the final course of the RN-to-BSN program and should be taken in the graduation semester.
+This 2 credit-hour Nursing Capstone is the final course of the RN-to-BSN program and should be taken in the graduation semester.
 This course builds on previous learning and provides the student with experiential learning activities to demonstrate mastery of BSN competencies.
-This course includes 30 hours of experiential learning activities.
+This course includes 30 hours (0.67 credit hours) of experiential learning activities.
 To enroll in this course, the student must have a current RN license in the state in which they are taking courses.

 Students must complete all Elective Courses with a grade of "C" or higher.